himanshugiripunje/Important-Projects/postgreNotes/postgre.md

  - At 200 million rows the insert rate in PostgreSQL is an average of 30K rows per second and only gets worse; at 1 billion rows, it's averaging 5K rows per second.
 On the other hand, TimescaleDB sustains an average insert rate of 111K rows per second through 1 billion rows of data–a 20x improvement.

+## database tunning
+- it helps to running application faster,  faster means throughput(response-time)
+- avoid transaction that create bottleneck "or" avoid query that running unnecessarily.

+# activities used to optimise / homogenize performance of database
+- good databse design - distribute the db into multiple disk avoid disk overload and increase throughput.

+#DBMS tunning
+- refers to dba expert, refers to configure the memory and processing resources.